Roberta-operator/KI-parser-video/README.md

 # Release Notes Generator

-An AI-powered release notes generator built with FastAPI and Streamlit that helps teams create consistent, well-structured release notes from various input formats.
+An AI-powered release notes generator built with FastAPI and Streamlit that helps teams create consistent, well-structured release notes from various input formats like documents and videos.

 ## Key Features

 - 🚀 AI-Powered Generation with OpenAI GPT-4
-- 📄 Support for PDF, TXT, and JSON inputs
+- 📄 Support for PDF, TXT, and JSON document inputs
+- 🎥 Video transcription and processing with Whisper AI
+- 🌐 Multi-language support with automatic detection
-- 🔒 Secure user authentication system
+- 🔒 Secure user authentication system with bcrypt
 - 📝 Template-based generation for consistency
 - 📊 History tracking for all generations
-- ⚡ Rate-limited API protection
+- ⚡ Rate-limited API protection (10/minute)
 - 💾 PostgreSQL database backend
+- 📥 Export to PDF and TXT formats

 ## Setup